pedrolampo/proyecto-react/README.md

 ![](purchase-guide.gif)

 And that will be all of my app.<br>
 Thank you for checking it and your interest.
-Also, I'm happy to receive any feedback.
+I'm also happy to receive any feedback.